 Let me preface this article by stating that in no way are we encouraging minors to vape.
 We do not support any efforts to get minors to vape nor do we sell to minors.
 This article is an educational tool and a way to understand why minors choose to vape.
 We offer a solution on how to decrease the number of minors we see vaping today.
-This, in essence, is the parent’s guide to vaping.
-A comprehensive guide as to why children choose to vape and what can be done to decrease underage vaping.
+This, in essence, is the parents guide to vaping.
+A comprehensive guide as to why children choose to vape and what you can do to decrease underage vaping.

-Vaping typically has a (PG) and (VG) base.
+- Vaping typically has a (PG) and (VG) base.
 Liquids will include flavor extracts to enhance the taste.
-Now, these flavors are generally also (PG) and (VG) based and it should be clearly labeled on the bottle so that you as a consumer know what you are receiving.
+Now, these flavors are generally also (PG) and (VG) based and you can find this info on the bottle so that you as a consumer know what you are receiving.

-More recently vaping devices are also being used to vape CBD oil.
+- More recently vaping devices also use vape CBD oil.
 This oil is derived from hemp meaning you don’t get THC which is the chemical responsible for the “high” feeling.
 Instead, the oil in many cases serves as a relaxing agent and reduces anxiety in many people.

 That is vaping 101, and those are the legal ways to vape; unfortunately, people have begun mixing more and more drugs/chemicals into their vape which make it more dangerous and unsafe to enjoy.
 It is essential to buy from a reputable supplier whenever buying vaping products.

 Parents Guide to Vaping